Policy Statement 25

 Criteria for Establishing Fees and Charges for Basic Services

 i.
 Charging a fee aids in the provision of activities of a special interest nature that extends beyond the normal operation.
-Basic services will continue to support citizen’s need with none or minimal charges and not on the propensity to generate revenue for services provided.
+Basic services will continue to support citizen’s need with no or minimal charges and not on the propensity to generate revenue for services provided.

 ii.
 When basic services are used, any fees charged for the use of the public recreation facility shall be viewed as a method to continue to provide basic services.